Safi-Dev/the-casino-experience/README.md

 # the-casino-experience
-A simple Python program that simulates what will happen if you continue gamble at a casino
+A simple Python program that simulates casino odds

 ## Requirements